Lucy7298/self-supervised-learning/README.md

 # self-supervised-learning
-Zoo for self-supervised models

-Parameters to set in yaml config file:
+Parameters to set in yaml config file for byol:

 ```
 byol: